UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Zelle: A secure, direct bank-to-bank transfer method.
 Zelle avoids the third-party holding times associated with other apps, ensuring the account holder receives the funds immediately before the due date.

-Average Utility Costs For College Students
+Average Utility Costs for College Students

 Budgeting on a student income is incredibly difficult when you don’t know what expenses to anticipate.
 While the average utility cost for college students varies wildly based on your city, the size of your apartment, and the local climate, having a reliable baseline helps you prepare.
 For most off-campus renters, total utilities will land between $100 and $200 per person each month.